 The Best Home Security Systems in Las Vegas

-The 3 Best Home Security Systems in Las Vegas
+How We Found the Best Home Security Systems in Las Vegas

 If smart home features and video monitoring are your top priorities, Vivint may be the best company for you.
-Vivint only has one service plan, the Total Home Package, but it includes home automation services and makes the option more affordable — Vivint's plan starts at $39.99 with no live video feed and $49.99 with live video, where ADT's home automation starts at $49.99.
-Vivint's tech is also best-in-class.
-You can lock your doors, manage your lights, and adjust your home's temperature manually, or you can let the SkyControl panel learn your habits and adjust things automatically to keep you comfortable.
-You can even set up automatic room lights or music while you're on vacation to make it look like your home is occupied.
+Vivint only has one service plan, the Total Home Package, but it includes home automation services and makes the option more affordable — Vivint’s plan starts at $39.99 with no live video feed and $49.99 with live video, where ADT’s home automation starts at $49.99.
+Vivint’s tech is also best-in-class.
+You can lock your doors, manage your lights, and adjust your home’s temperature manually, or you can let the SkyControl panel learn your habits and adjust things automatically to keep you comfortable.
+You can even set up automatic lights or music while you’re on vacation to make it look like the home is occupied.

 Vivint allows you to choose a month-to-month contract, rather than locking you into the year- or multi-year-long contract that is standard for home security companies.
-Unfortunately, the month-to-month version requires you to purchase the equipment outright, which means a higher upfront cost than any of our other top picks.
-However, this also means you won't have to pay rental fees for the equipment or return the system if you choose to discontinue service.
+Unfortunately, the month-to-month version requires you to purchase Vivint’s equipment outright, which means a higher upfront cost than any of our other top picks.
+However, this also means you won’t have to pay rental fees for the equipment or return the system if you choose to discontinue service.
 Vivint plans start at $39.99 per month, but your final price may vary depending on your particular equipment needs.

 Frontpoint excelled for its customer service, making it a great option if you want a particularly guiding hand when choosing and setting up your home security system.
-We were impressed from the start, where our initial call to ask about equipment led us into a thoughtful discussion with the sales rep about our safety concerns.
+We were impressed from the start, when our initial call to ask about equipment led us into a thoughtful discussion with the sales rep about our safety concerns.
 As we described every room of our house, she walked us through what specific equipment we might need.
 This great customer service only continued when we installed a system — even going so far as to replace a faulty part with overnight shipping — and when we needed help setting up our equipment.
-This last part is especially important, as Frontpoint is our only top pick to require DIY installation.
+This last point is especially important, as Frontpoint is our only top pick to require DIY installation.

 DIY installation means that your equipment is shipped directly to you, and you’ll set it up on your own.
 This makes Frontpoint a little less convenient that our other top picks, which feature professional installation.
 However, Frontpoint makes DIY as easy as possible by creating a personalized website that walks you through each stage of the installation.
 If you’re taking longer than expected on a particular stage, the site will ask if you would like to call customer support for some additional help.
 Once you’re ready to activate your system, a short phone call finalizes the process and confirms that your system is live.
 In all, it took us about 30 minutes to install.